shenlei149/reading/docs/english/NCE-Key-Structures.md

   * Instead of saying: Alfred had learned *many of* their ballads in his youth.
   * We can say: Alfred had learned *a lot of* their ballads in his youth.
 * Note how *as well as* can be used to mean *in addition to*:
-  * There they collectd women *as well as* food and drink.
+  * There they collected women *as well as* food and drink.
 * Compare these two sentences:
-  * Instead of sayting: Their commissariat had *no* organization.
+  * Instead of saying: Their commissariat had *no* organization.
   * We can say: Their commissariat hadn't *any* organization.

+### 0410
+* Note the use of the -*ing* form after the preposition *without*:
+  * Engineers may soon be free to let their imaginations soar without *being* penalized by expensive failures.
+* Note the form of the verb after *before*:
+  * Before it becomes a retirement village, Silicon Valley may prove a classroom for building a global business.